Choosing between Adobe Experience Platform and Salesforce often comes down to these five questions:

 Implementation time | 6 to 18 months typical | Weeks (simple) to 12 months (multi-cloud) | Deploys in weeks |

-Pricing model | Profile-volume-based, custom quote only | Per-user tiers + consumption credits | Seat-and-credit-based, custom quote |
+Pricing model | Profile-volume-based, custom quote only | Per-user tiers + consumption credits | Free to start with consumption credits based on usage |

 Ecosystem lock-in | Deep Adobe ecosystem dependency | Strong Salesforce ecosystem pull | Integrates with both; no platform lock-in |

-Best for | B2C experience personalization at enterprise scale | Full-lifecycle CRM with sales, service, and marketing | B2B pipeline intelligence, prospecting, and deal acceleration |
+Best for | B2C experience personalization at enterprise scale | Full-lifecycle CRM with sales, service, and marketing | B2B pipeline intelligence, intent data, and GTM activation |

 Two different philosophies for customer data